embench/embench-dsp/doc/README.md

 ### Computing a benchmark value for speed

 The benchmarks should be compiled with `cflags` and `ldflags` that optimize for speed, such as `-O2`.

 Carry out the following steps.

-- For each benchmark record the time take to execute between `start_trigger` and `stop_trigger`, which should be a few seconds.
+- For each benchmark record the time take to execute between `start_trigger` and `stop_trigger`.
 - This time should be recorded using hardware internal to the device being benchmarked - e.g., CPU cycle counter or other fast timer (i.e., running at a significantly higher rate than the benchmark takes to run).
-- For each benchmark, compute its speed relative to the reference platform - see [Reference platform](#reference-platform) - by dividing the normalized time value of the reference benchmark by the time calculated in the previous step and multiplying the result by `gsf`.
+- For each benchmark, compute its speed relative to the reference platform - see [Reference platform](#reference-platform) - by dividing the normalized time value of the reference benchmark by the time calculated in the previous step.
 - Divide the relative score by `cpy_mhz`.
 - Calculate the geometric mean, geometric standard deviation and range of one geometric standard deviation of the relative speeds.

 The benchmark value is the geometric mean of the relative speeds.
 A larger value means a faster platform.
 The range gives an indication of how much variability there is in this performance.

 In addition the geometric mean may then be divided by the value used for CPU_MHZ, to yield an Embench score per MHz.
 This is an indication of the efficiency of the platform in carrying out computation.

 ### Computing a benchmark value for code size

 The benchmarks should be compiled with `cflags` and `ldflags` that optimize for size, such as `-Os`.
 The sections that count towards code size are specified in the `--metric` option when building.
 By default just text sections are counted.

 There is a fixed overhead to all benchmarks, which we wish to exclude when benchmarking.
 This is done by compiling a dummy benchmark, which has no body, and subtracting its size from the size of sections when measured.

 - For each benchmark record the size of all sections of the chosen metric.
 - Subtract the sum of all chosen metric sections of the `dummy-benchmark` from
 - For each benchmark, compute its size relative to the reference platform - see [Reference platform](#reference-platform) - by dividing the size recorded in the previous step by the size of the corresponding reference benchmark.
 - Take the set of relative scores for all benchmarks and calculate the geometric mean, geometric standard deviation and range of one geometric standard deviation of the relative size.

 The benchmark value is the geometric mean of the relative size.
 A larger value means code is larger.
 The range gives an indication of how much variability there is in this measurement.

 **NOTE** The computation of the relative value is inverted compared to the computation for speed.
 This means that for size, **small** is good.

 **NOTE** Older versions of the GNU _size_ program report the size of `.text` + `.rodata` section.
 In measuring the size, the script requires a version of GNU _size_ which supports the `-G` flag, which will yield the size of just `.text` sections.

-## Adding a new board to Embench
+## Adding a new board to Embench DSP

 ### Creating a configuration for the new board

 The configurations are in the `examples` directory and grouped by processor type.

 Thus if we wanted to create a new configuration for the `mynewboard` board which has a 32-bit RISC-V processor, we would create a new directory:
 ```
 mkdir examples/riscv32/mynewboard
 ```
 In here, we create two files, `boardsupport.c` and `boardsupport.h`.

-`boardsupport.h` can be empty, but is available if desired to specify default values of some of the _scons_ variables (e.g. `CPU_MHZ`, `GLOBAL_SCALE_FACTOR` or `WARMUP_HEAT`.
+`boardsupport.h` can be empty, but is available if desired to specify default values of some of the _scons_ variables (e.g. `CPU_MHZ`.
 Remember you can always override these values from the command line.

 `boardsupport.c` must define three `void` functions: